What Do Eagle Tattoos Mean?

-Single Needle Eagle Tattoos
+- Single Needle Eagle Tattoos

 A single needle tattoo is a version of a fine line tattoo that will only ever use one needle rather than bundles of “shaders.”

-They are a nice, delicate option for people who appreciate subtleties.
+Single needle eagle tattoos are a nice, delicate option for people who appreciate subtleties.

 Etching tattoos use lines and shading to “carve” an image, much like a wood carving.

-Illustrative Eagle Tattoos
+- Illustrative Eagle Tattoos

-If you want something with the high color saturation and comic book feel of a new school tattoo, but want it to feel a little more serious, consider an illustrative design.
+If you want something with the high color saturation and comic book feel of a new school tattoo, but want it to feel a little more serious, consider an illustrative tattoo design.

-Eagles can look especially dynamic in this tattoo style.
+Eagle tattoos can look especially dynamic in this tattoo style.

-Trash Polka Tattoos
+- Trash Polka Eagle Tattoos

-Trash polka is an innovative, collage-like style.
+Trash polka is an innovative, collage-like tattoo style.

-Dot-work Eagle Tattoos
+- Dot-work Eagle Tattoos

-Geometric Eagle Tattoos
+- Geometric Eagle Tattoos

 For something more abstract, but still readable, a geometric eagle tattoo has a cool futuristic vibe.
-Go to geometric tattoos for more!

-Micro-realist Eagle Tattoos
+- Micro-realist Eagle Tattoos

-Using fine needles and careful techniques, a micro realist design backs a lot of artistry into a small space.
+Using fine needles and careful techniques, a micro realist tattoo design backs a lot of artistry into a small space.

-If you’re looking for something bold that you can hide for work (or from your parents!)
+If you’re looking for a bold tattoo design that you can hide for work, this is a cool option.